What is Containers for Change?

-My scheme ID accounts says my payment is being processed.
+My member number accounts says my payment is being processed.
 When will it be paid?

 We process customer payments immediately.
 However, payments are sometimes subject to additional bank checks along with their normal clearing process before the payment is released to you.
 In most cases, payments should be paid within one business day, if the additional checks are not required and your bank details are correct.

 You’ll be notified by the Containers for Change team if a payment error has been identified and the bank has been unable to allocate the payment to your account.
-We recommend checking the payment details you have registered to your scheme ID account to ensure payment issues are avoided.
+We recommend checking the payment details you have registered to your member number account to ensure payment issues are avoided.

 What is a bag drop?

 A bag drop is a container refund point where customers drop off bags of eligible containers to be counted later.
 The bag drop is typically unstaffed and is either a shipping container, charity bin or cage.
-Customers label each bag with a scheme ID so when the containers are counted later at a nearby depot, we can transfer the refund amount to the customer via EFT.
+Customers label each bag with a member number so when the containers are counted later at a nearby depot, we can transfer the refund amount to the customer via EFT.